pudly/schmopera-hugo/content/articles/aria-guide-cortigiani-vil-razza-dannata.md

 </figure>

-9.
+9. Verdi gives you a proper portamento here, so enjoy carrying the \[i\] vowel up to that D-flat.
+Don't skip the sixteenth note on "voi"; if you've taken a wise breath before "Ridonarla", that "voi" should help you up to the E-flat.
+And with those pesky slurred staccatos on "a voi nulla ora", consider them deliberate, rather than detached.
+The orchestra can do detached - you do _bel canto_.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629424425/media/2021/08/AriaGuide_Cortigiani_p6_annotated_cropped_top_mhjlwy.jpg){{% /md %}}

 </figure>

-1. Score details: crescendo here, phrase markings and portamenti marked, pp and portamento in second line.
+10. Verdi marks _col canto_ here  Score details: crescendo here, phrase markings and portamenti marked, pp and portamento in second line.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629424445/media/2021/08/AriaGuide_Cortigiani_p6_annotated_cropped_qdvhdl.jpg){{% /md %}}